moosend/mooskin-ui/components/Tags/README.md

 * `labelLeft` - positions the label to the left of the input
 * `alternate` - renders with different styles
 * `maxLength` - maximum number of characters allowed
+* `onTagClick` - called when a tag is clicked, returning event, data, and index of the tag

 </div>